dropzone/dropzone/new.md

 > [Server side implementation](#server-side-implementation) for more information.

-This is all you need to get dropzone up and running, but if you want it to look like the dropzone on this page, you'll need to **download the css/dropzone.css** from the [downloads folder](https://github.com/enyo/dropzone/tree/master/downloads).
+This is all you need to get dropzone up and running, but if you want it to look like the dropzone on this page, you’ll need to **download the css/dropzone.css** from the [downloads folder](https://github.com/enyo/dropzone/tree/master/downloads).